Tao-Ni/emClarity_scripts/em2emClarity/README.md

        min_distance_threshold = 300 % in angstrom. distance restraints

- 5) Run the script using MATLAB.
+ 5) Run the script using MATLAB (version after 2019).